-Wage progression results: summary
+Understanding wage progression: summary results

-- The returns to work experience show strong complementarity with education, - much lower returns for low educated, - much lower returns to part-time work. - These effects seem to be getting stronger over time. - We find experience and the part-time penalty explain around 70% of the gender wage gap. - Note too the growth of younger men in part-time work. - What about the role of on-the-job training?
+- The returns to work experience show strong complementarity with education, - much lower returns for low educated, - much lower returns for part-time work. - These effects seem to be getting stronger over time. - We find reduced work experience and the part-time penalty explain around 60% of the gender wage gap, - note too the growth of younger men in part-time work. - What about the role of on-the-job training?

-2. Training is also appears complementarity with education
+2. Training also appears complementarity with education